tranquangchau/php-remote-image-uploader/README.md

     * Go to https://accounts.google.com/DisplayUnlockCaptcha, signin with your account and Enable to unlock captcha.

 ## Change Logs

+#### Version 5.2.13; Jan 19, 2015
+* Clean all plugins
+* Optimize, rewrite a part of Picasa plugin and fixed a bug while checking permission; increase session expires time to 900 seconds.
+* Use new version of ChipVN_Http_Client to get higher performance when upload large file.

 #### Version 5.2.12; Oct 14, 2014
 * Update: Flickr `requestToken` method to avoid error if headers has sent.